DISCOVER OUR PROGRAMME

 The European Union needs to seize this opportunity to be a leader on the yet-to-emerge low carbon hydrogen market.
 To develop all the required technologies and assess their potential, RTOs have an essential role to play, in support of both the public authorities and the European industry.

 15:10 - 15:40 The Biobased Side of Circular Economy

 The bioeconomy is central to achieve the climate objectives of the Paris Agreement.

 Bioeconomy is also well suited for a circular economy to a reduced environmental footprint.
 The transition to a biobased, circular economy requires collaborations along the value chain and policies to be adopted to allow for circulation of materials.
 This session will discuss how RTOs support different industries in their transition towards a biobased and circular approach and demonstrate solutions that are actually already in place.

 Mobility drives development, links people, connects local communities, builds markets and facilitates trade.
-Mobility challenges need knowledge-based, technology driven solutions, that drive sustainable development.
-At this session, leading European researchers provide future visions, a Scenario 2050, for sustainable and smart mobility.
-Together with industry they document best practice programs that will accelerate the shift towards a new mobility system.
-A focal point will be the process towards a new EU strategy for sustainable and smart mobility in 2020.
+Mobility challenges need knowledge-based, technology driven solutions that drive sustainable development.
+At this session, leading European researchers and industry motivate why and how smart mobility also must be green, and how it can strengthen the EU Green Deal.
+They document best practice programs that will accelerate the shift towards a new mobility system.

 16:20 - 16:45 Break